-Keynsham - Baseline data T I SA topic Data and quantified information Comparators or targets Trend and notes Reference appearance of the town.
-Objective 8: Encourage and protect habitats and biodiversity (taking account of climate change) Stidham Farm SSSI is about 2.5km east of the town centre and lies adjacent to the River Avon.
+Keynsham - Baseline data SA topic Data and quantified information Comparators or targets Trend and notes Reference Objective 8: Encourage and protect habitats and biodiversity (taking account of climate change) Stidham Farm SSSI is about 2.5km east of the town centre and lies adjacent to the River Avon.
 This is in favourable condition.
 Cleve Wood SSSI is immediately to the north of the Somerdale site.
 This is in favourable condition.
 To the north west of the town centre is an area of floodplain grazing marsh, a BAP habitat.
 There is a community woodland on the eastern side of Keynsham (Manor Road Community Woodland).
-The Regional Strategy for the South West Environment: sets the target to bring into favourable condition by 2010 95% of all nationally important wildlife sites.
-Nature on the Ma Our Environment Our Future - The Regional Strategy for the South Wes Environment 200 2014 www.magic.gov.u Objective 9: Reduce land, water, air, light, noise pollution An AQMA has been declared in the centre of Keynsham for NO exceedences.
+Nature on the May Our Environment: Our Future - The Regional Strategy for the South Wes Environment 2004 2014 www.magic.gov.uk Objective 9: Reduce land, water, air, light, noise pollution An AQMA has been declared in the centre of Keynsham for NO 2 exceedences.
 There continue to be exceedences of the nitrogen dioxide (NO2) objective in the AQMA in Keynsham.
 The River Avon and Chew pass through the town of Keynsham.
 The river chemical and biological quality is generally Very Good to Fairly Good.
-The air quality objective for Nitrogen dioxide (NO) are: Annual mean of 40μg/m 1 hour mean of 200μg/m - not to be exceeded more than 18 times a year.
+The air quality objective for Nitrogen dioxide (NO 2) are: Annual mean of 40μg/m 3 1 hour mean of 200μg/m 3 - not to be exceeded more than 18 times a year.
 Bath and North East Somerset website 2012 Air Quality Updating and Screening Assessment for Bath and North East Somerset Council Objective 10: Reduce vulnerability to, and manage flood risk (taking account of climate change) A level 2 SFRA has been undertaken.
 This has shown that a small area to the north of the site is in Flood Zone 2.
 A small area to the South East may also be Flood Zone 3a.
 The region is becoming warmer and by the 2050s average temperatures may be as much as 3.5oC warmer in summer; High summer temperatures are becoming more frequent, and very cold winters are becoming increasingly rare; Winters are becoming wetter (a 5 - Bath and North East Somerset Strategic Flood Risk Assessment (SFRA) Warming to the idea - South West Region Climate Change Impacts